zhangminghang613/FrontierSAMNet-Performance-Prediction-and-Virtual-Screening-of-Self-Assembled-Monolayers-for-OPVs/README.md

 - Number of training epochs, learning rate, early stopping, and gradient clipping
 - Number of MC Dropout passes

-Although the file extension is `.yaml`, the current content uses a JSON-compatible format and is read as JSON by the project code.
-Valid JSON syntax must be preserved when making changes.

 ## Complete Workflow

-All commands should be executed from the project root directory.

 ### 1. Data Cleaning and Group-Based Splitting